daemonburrito/notes/resume.md

 2515 Allred Dr<br>
 Austin Texas 78748 USA

+Github: daemonburrito
+Email: demonburrito@gmail.com

 Applicable Skills
 ====
 Application
 -----
-* Javascript (in its latest "stage 0" specifications for transpilation)
+* Javascript (in its latest forms)
 * Node.js (goes without saying)
 * Comfortable with targeting JS for multiple environments; using tools like RollUp and WebPack
 * Python (in its most recent CPython versions)